 Montreat History Spotlight

-World War II Detention of Diplomats & Families
+World War II Detention of Axis Diplomats, Businessmen & Families

-Note: There has been substantial misperception or partial information about the role of Montreat during World War II when it housed Axis diplomats and their families while awaiting exchange with Axis powers of American diplomats and their families.
+Note: There has been substantial misperception or partial information about the role of Montreat during World War II when it housed Axis businessmen, diplomats and their families while awaiting exchange with Axis powers of American diplomats and their families.
 Part of this misinformation is due to the current pejorative connotations with WWII internment camps operated by the U.S. War Department.
 This Montreat History Spotlight provides background information and specific information on Montreat's wartime role.
 Please feel free to contact us with additional information by clicking here.

 With the sudden involvement of the United States in World War II as a result of the bombing of Pearl Harbor on December 7, 1941, by the Japanese military, diplomats from both sides were caught in what were now enemy countries.

 International protocol urged above average treatment of such diplomats, non-combatants (such as business executives and owners) and their dependents while awaiting repatriation, as well as provisions to ensure their safety.

-The Special War Problems Division of the U.S. State Department operated a small number of internment facilities during WW II.
-"Special war problems" included diplomats, consular corps staff and their families, as well as executives from Axis-owned businesses located pre-war in the U.S. or in Latin American countries.
+The Special War Problems Division of the U.S. State Department operated a small number of detention facilities during WW II.
+"Special war problems" included Axis-allied diplomats, consular corps staff and their families, as well as executives from Axis-owned businesses located pre-war in the U.S. or in Latin American countries.

 These diplomats, non-citizens from Axis countries, businessmen and their families were housed in hotels, pending repatriation.
 The same was done in Germany for American diplomats and families, for example in Marienba., Missionaries, diplomats and others were held in Japan.

 In the U.S., these diplomats, businessmen and families were housed inland for short periods of time at Appalachian hotels and resorts, such as the Greenbrier Hotel, the Homestead, the Grove Park Inn, Ingleside Hotel, Shenvalee Hotel and Montreat's Assembly Inn.
 These diplomats and families began being transferred to these hotels on December 19, 1941.
 Everyday operations of these facilities were handled by the Immigration & Naturalization Service.
 One present-day author described the treatment afforded these diplomats and families as provided in "a regal manner... the United States hoped its diplomatic officials would receive similar treatment."

 In October 1942, State Department officials requested that Montreat provide housing for Axis businessmen, some diplomats and other non-citizens, as well as their families, for a short period of time.
 The Montreat Retreat Association agreed to house these civilians until April 1st (later extended to April 30), 1943, due to a planned meeting in Montreat for May 1943 by the General Assembly of the Presbyterian Church in the United States.
-On October 29, 1942, 264 diplomats, wives and children were transported to Montreat.
+On October 29, 1942, 264 to 268 businessmen, diplomats, wives and children were transported to Montreat.

 The German and other Axis allied countries contingent was housed on the two lower floors of Assembly Inn, with the Japanese women and children primarily on the upper third floor.